gfe--gluten free easily

 Today I’m sharing my new gluten-free Mug Pancake recipe with you.
 This recipe was totally a spur-of-the-moment creation.

 Yesterday morning I had a craving for something “oaty.”
-I can tolerate oat flour (certified gluten free oat flour, just like we need our oats to be purity protocol oats AND certified gluten free) far better than I can tolerate oats themselves, so I indulge in something “oaty” from time to time.
+I can tolerate oat flour (certified gluten-free oat flour that’s made from purity protocol oats; check this list for the oat products labeled gluten free that are actually safe) far better than I can tolerate oats themselves (although I love them in recipes like this one), so I indulge in something “oaty” from time to time.
+Update (10/17/23): I have successfully made this recipe substituting blanched finely ground almond flour for the oat flour.

 I thought of making one of my 3-Minute Microwave Chocolate Cakes just subbing in oat flour for the flour required.
 But because I had just made Ali’s (Nourishing Meals) fantastic flourless Chocolate Walnut Brownies, which are sweetened with maple syrup, heavenly maple syrup was still on my brain.